SQream/sqream_docs/reference/sql/sql_statements/dml_commands/copy_to.rst

 Use non-printable ASCII characters as delimiter
 -------------------------------------------------------

-Any printable ASCII character can be used as the delimiter without special syntax.

-Tab and newline can be specified by escaping them, for example ``\t`` or ``\n`` respectively.

-Other non-printable characters can be specified using their octal representations, by using the ``E'\000'`` format, where ``000`` is the octal value of the character.
+Non-printable characters can be specified using their octal representations, by using the ``E'\000'`` format, where ``000`` is the octal value of the character.

 For example, ASCII character ``15``, known as "shift in", can be specified using ``E'\017'``.